Choosing a reputable tattoo artist is only the first step to having a tattoo to be proud of.

 3. Remove the bandage carefully.

-How long the bandage has to be left in until it is remove is still debated.
+How long the bandage has to be left in until it remove is still debate.
 Many tattoo artists agree that a tattoo should keep covered for a minimum of 2 hours before removing it, but the maximum recommended time before releasing it varies between 4 and 12/24 hours.
 Plastic-covered [tattoos] are the exception; Plastic wrap should not be left on a new [tattoo] for more than 12 hours.

 - The amount of time will vary depending on the [tattoo’s] size and location, the level of leakage from the [tattoo], and the type of bandage used.
 In most cases, it is best to follow your tattoo artist’s advice, but you should also follow your judgment and common sense.